dotenvx/dotenvx.github.io/radar/index.md

             Buy Lifetime Access – $19
           </a>
           <p class="text-sm text-zinc-600 dark:text-zinc-300">
             <strong>Early access to Dotenvx Radar</strong> – a new tool for observing, versioning, and backing up your environment variables at runtime.
 Includes lifetime access to the core Radar product.
 No subscriptions, no recurring fees—just a one-time unlock to get in early and stay in forever.
 This lifetime access is a limited edition - available to early supporters.
-This one-time price won't be available later.
           </p>
         </div>
       </div>